vinitshahdeo/vinitshahdeo-cli/README.md

 ## 🐞 Troubleshooting
 - “Couldn’t open automatically” — Don’t worry—we print the URL so you can copy/paste it.
 - Weird card wrapping — Narrow terminals may wrap the profile card.
-Resize the window or zoom out, or just use --no-anim for a simpler experience.
+Resize the window or zoom out, or just use `--no-anim` for a simpler experience.
-- Signals (Ctrl+C, CI timeouts) — The CLI exits cleanly and returns 0 for graceful stops.
+- Signals (`Ctrl+C`, CI timeouts) — The CLI exits cleanly and returns 0 for graceful stops.

 ## 🔒 License